New Year, New Research from RTÉ

 As this research started its life pre-Covid, with the final piece of field work taking place in September 2020, it has the added benefit of giving us information around how much life has changed in such a short length of time.
 Of course, ‘working from home’ jumps out with for example, 29% of 25-44s saying they’re doing this.
 Other activities which have also increased include housework, cooking, DIY, gardening and sporting activities - many of which are carried out while listening to audio.

 This research, along with the latest JNLR data for RTÉ Radio, has now been distilled it into our easy-to-use ‘Understanding Audio’ dashboard.
-At a glance, users can see how the day unfolds for different demographics, what activities and media consumption they might be engaged in, and what audio need-states they’re looking to fulfil or what RTÉ Radio programmes they might be listening to [see Fig 3 below].
+At a glance, users can see how the day unfolds for different demographics, what activities and media consumption they might be engaged in, and what audio need-states they’re looking to fulfil or what RTÉ Radio programmes they might be listening to.

-In short, this model can help us help our advertisers get the most out of their cross-platform campaigns with RTÉ, while our Understanding Audio dashboard can help advertisers better understand the impact of radio and its role in their advertising plans.
+In short, our Understanding Audio dashboard can help advertisers better understand the impact of radio and its role in their advertising plans, while our Single Audience Metric tool can help our advertisers understand the impact and value of RTÉ cross-platform campaigns.
 If you would like to learn more about either of these projects, please contact RTÉ Media Sales at firstname.lastname@example.org.